Skip to main content

 • maximumTextLength: Maximum text length of the detected barcode.
 Setting it to zero removes the limit.
 The default value is 0 (the setting is turned off).
 Currently only works for ITF and MSI Plessey barcodes!

 • minimum1DQuietZoneSize: Minimum required quiet zone of the barcode.
-Measured in modules (the minimum width of a bar in a barcode).
+Measured in modules (the minimum size of bar in a barcode).
 The default value is 10.
 Currently only works for ITF and MSI Plessey barcodes!

 • msiPlesseyChecksumAlgorithms: The checksum algorithms for MSI Plessey barcodes.
 The default value is MSIPlesseyChecksumAlgorithm.Mod10.

-• lowPowerMode: When set to true, this mode slightly decreases the scanning quality and energy consumption, thereby increasing the scanning speed.
-The battery life and overall scanning performance is thus improved on low-end devices.
+• lowPowerMode: when set to true, enabled the mode which slightly decreases the scanning quality and the energy consumption, and increases the scanning speed.
+If false - mode is disabled.
 The default is false.

 Full example of a custom activity